thomasoa/IBBJS/README.md

 For personal education reasons, I am going to try to do the project in TypeScript and compile to Javascript.

-Working with npm, tcm, jest, and VSCode.
+Working with npm, tsc, jest, and VSCode, on a Mac.
+Some of the npm tasks require Linux or Mac.
+But the basics, build and test, should work.

 To run, you will need `npm` installed.